Site Rename Addresses a Long-Overdue Customer Request

 All of this proves that SharePoint Online is a more complex environment than SharePoint on-premises.
 Apart from working inside the multi-tenant Office 365 ecosystem, SharePoint Online is a provider of document management services to other apps while on-premises SharePoint Server is the center of its own ecosystem.

 Office 365 tenants have asked Microsoft to allow the rename of sites for many years.
 When an Office 365 group or team is created, the SharePoint site is named after the group or team.
 You can rename an Office 365 group or team later to reflect changing circumstances (for example, a project used to be called “Alpha Contoso” and now is “Better Products”), but you couldn’t rename the site.

 Renaming a Site

-The ability to rename a site is a preview feature, so it’s not yet generally available within Office 365.
+The ability to rename a site is a preview feature, so it’s not yet generally available within Office 365 (for more information about availability, listen to this podcast at around the 16:00 mark).
 To rename a site, log on as a tenant global administrator, launch the Modern SharePoint Admin Center, go to Active Sites, and select the site you want to rename, and open the properties pane (Figure 1).
 If the edit link is grayed out, it might be that the site is within the scope of a retention policy.